Safiye Sultan (mother of Mehmed III): Haseki Sultan

 Venetian reports state that after an initial bitterness, Safiye kept her dignity and showed no jealousy of Murad's concubines.
 She even procured more for him, earning the gratitude of the Sultan, who continued to value her and consult her on political matters, especially after the death of Nurbanu.
-During Murad's latter years, Safiye returned to being his only companion.
-However, it is unlikely that Safiye ever became Murad's wife—though the Ottoman historian Mustafa Ali refers to her as such, he is contradicted by reports from the Venetian and English ambassadors.

-After Nurbanu's death and his return to Topkapi Palace, by then, Safiye had perhaps been disillusioned with Murad and was only interested in gaining power.
-As Murad discussed all matters with Safiye and let her gain power.
-She was influential and powerful as a Haseki, a rank bestowed on her less than a year after Murad ascended the throne.

-As Giovanni Moro reported in 1590 with the authority she {Safiye} enjoys as mother of the prince, she intervenes on occasion in affairs of state, although she is much respected in this, and is listened to by His Majesty who considers her sensible and wise.
+After Nurbanu's death on December 1583 and her return to Topkapi Palace, by then, Safiye had perhaps been disillusioned with Murad and was only interested in gaining power.
+As Giovanni Moro reported in 1590: with the authority she {Safiye} enjoys as mother of the prince, she intervenes on occasion in affairs of state, although she is much respected in this, and is listened to by His Majesty who considers her sensible and wise.
 It was during this period that Safiye also built her own all-intertwined relationship system and began to immerse herself in every corner of politics.
-With the support of the chief eunuch, Gazanfer Aga, she influenced Murad's decisions more and easier, and gained more power which made some Grand Viziers very uncomfortable.
-Of course, Koca Sinan Pasha, who was Grand Vizier for three terms during Murad's reign, was her supporter.
+With the support of the chief eunuch, Gazanfer Agha, she influenced Murad's decisions more and gained more power, which made some Grand Viziers very uncomfortable.
+Of course, Koca Sinan Pasha, who is also Albanian, was Grand Vizier for three terms during Murad's reign, was her biggest supporter.

-As much as Safiye could hate her mother-in-law, she continued her pro-Venice policy.
-She also stood openly in front of Murad for the sake of interests the Venice as Haseki.
+As much as Safiye might have disliked Murad's mother, she continued Nurbanu's pro-Venice policy under the influencer of Beatrice Michiel, Chirana and Esther Handali versus the anti-Venice Esperanza Malchi.
+She also stood openly in front of Murad for the sake of Venice interests as Haseki.
 Although she was able to influence the sultan in many ways, she did not always manage to shape the events according to her own taste.
-Thus, for example, in 1593 she tried to convince Murad, in favor of the English ambassador she had favored.
-However, Murad hardly listened, already rejecting Safiye’s offer.
-Thus, although her power and influence grew during Murad’s reign and she achieves many of her interests, and she more or less took Murad's place in ruling the empire, but the Sultan also set serious boundaries for her.
+For example, in 1593, she tried to convince Murad in favor of the English ambassador she had favored.
+However, Murad hardly listened, already rejecting Safiye's offer.
+Thus, although her power and influence grew during Murad's reign and she managed to achieve many of her interests and goals, the Sultan also set serious boundaries for her.